 Biographers International Organization bestows five major awards, honoring the world’s finest biographers, biographies, editors, and research librarians and archivists.
+BIO also awards four fellowships designed to help biographers do their work.

 Each year, Biographers International Organization presents its highest honor to an individual for contributions to advancing the art and craft of biography.
 Each honoree is presented with a bronze plaque and a cash prize.